1jour1vin

 Guide Hachette des vins

-Wine rated (2019 guide) 2 stars (Outstanding wine)
+Wine rated (2019 guide) 2* Stars (Outstanding wine)

-Rated estate (2026 guide) Award-winning wines (This producer’s wines are regularly recognized by the guide)
+Rated estate (2026 guide) Award-winning wines (This producer’s wines regularly receive awards from the guide)

 About the wine: